Modified Barium Swallow

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

-- Your caregiver will give you medicine that will help relax your esophagus and prevent spasms.
-Caregivers will take x-rays while you stand, before you drink the barium.
+- Your healthcare provider will give you medicine that will help relax your esophagus and prevent spasms.
+Healthcare providers will take x-rays while you stand, before you drink the barium.
 You will then be given barium mixtures to drink.
-Caregivers will ask you to sit up, stand still, and move your neck and head as pictures are taken.
+Healthcare providers will ask you to sit up, stand still, and move your neck and head as pictures are taken.
 You will also need to talk, swallow, and change head positions as you drink the mixtures.

 - If you are able to swallow liquids without any problems, foods will then be tested.
 These foods will have different thickness or textures.
 You may be given barium-coated puddings and cookies, or barium tablets to swallow.
 Pictures will be taken to see how food goes down your throat, esophagus, and into your stomach.
 When the procedure is finished, you will have to drink extra liquids.
 This helps flush barium from your body.
 More pictures may be taken after the barium has been flushed out.